-The week of June 23-29, 2013, is the 13th Lightning Safety Week.
-The average number of lightning deaths in the U.S. has continued to decrease since 2000, down to average of 35 each year from an historical average of 73.
-In 2012, the number of lightning fatalities had fallen to 28.
+The week of June 22-28, 2014, is the 14th Lightning Safety Week.
+The average number of lightning deaths in the U.S. continues to decline from around 52 fatalties per year (1983-2012) down to 35 for the 2003-2012 time period.
+In 2013, there were 23 lightning fatalities.
 Certainly, these statistics indicate great progress, but in Wyoming it remains the deadliest storm-related phenomena.
 Also, lightning injures many more people than it kills and leaves some victims with life-long health problems.

 The wide open spaces and mountain vistas of Wyoming remain among the deadliest locations nationwide when considering the Cowboy State's population.
-In fact, between 2003 and 2012 the death rate per million people in Wyoming was tops in the nation.
-The border states of Colorado, Utah, and Montana also ranked in the top six.
+In fact, between 1959 and 2013 the death rate per million people in Wyoming was tops in the nation.
+The border states of Colorado, Utah, and Montana also ranked in the top ten.
 Another eye-catching national statistic is the fact that over 80% of lightning victims are male.
 This has been the case since lightning deaths were first tracked beginning in 1959.

 Understanding the dangers of lightning is important so you can get to a safe place when thunderstorms threaten.
 It is important that everyone, perhaps especially men, remember that "When thunder roars go indoors!"
 If you hear thunder--even a distant rumble or a crackling aloft--you are already in danger of becoming a lightning victim.
 Severe weather knows no boundaries and affects every individual, but that does not mean we wave the white flag and bow to nature’s whim.
 It means now is the time for bold preparedness actions.